NMReDATAInitiative/NMReDATAInitiative.github.io/NMReDATA_tag_format.md

 #### \<NMREDATA_LEVEL\>

+Compulsory.
 This tag is used to specify the level of complexity of the data.
 In most cases, level 0 (the standard) will be used when an assignment is complete.
 This tag will allow developers to avoid the difficulties of reading complex data (with level \>0).